Skip to main content

 • Converts --manifest or --skill-path into pytest parameters

-• Selects the default profile (generic) or task (recommended, generic-skill-smoke)
+• Selects the default profile (generic) and task set (recommended, generic-skill-smoke, or generated tasks)

 • Generates a temporary report config on demand (when using --html)